JoyPeter-Atule/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script to create an alia
+A script to create an alias